Workplace Investigations

 Switzerland

-In general, works councils and trade unions are not very common in Switzerland and there are no statutory rules that would provide a works council or trade union a right to be informed or involved in an ongoing internal investigation.
-However, respective obligations might be foreseen in an applicable collective bargaining agreement, internal regulations or similar.
+In Switzerland, works councils and trade unions are generally uncommon, and there are no legal provisions granting them the right to be informed or involved in an ongoing internal investigation.

 17. What other support can employees involved in the investigation be given?